 - LRE:A Simplified Guide to Key Legal Requirements PACER

-- Starter Set of Resources for LRE NICHCY Legacy
+- Starter Set of Resources for LRE CPIR

-The State Board of Education Procedures for Determining Least Restrictive Environment (August 2004) in accordance with the IDEA indicates that the provisions of educational services for students with disabilities should be in schools where peers without disabilities attend, in age-appropriate general education programs under the direct supervision of general education teachers, with special education support and assistance as determined appropriate through the student’s IEP.
+Educational services for students with disabilities should be provided in schools where peers without disabilities attend, in age-appropriate general education programs, under the direct supervision of general education teachers, with special education support and assistance as determined appropriate through the student’s IEP.

 Where can I learn more and get support?

 - Our webpages on Inclusion and Access to General Education

 - Inclusion Matters (Michigan Facebook Group)